sweattep/modern_quotes/README.md

 >If you are talking about sport, that is one thing.
 But when you are talking about combat – as it is – well then, baby, you'd better train every part of your body.

+>Out of all of them came much talk.
+Out of none of them came any effective solutions...

 >Gung fu is so extraordinary because it is nothing at all special, it is simply the direct expression of one's feeling with the minimum of lines and energy.

 >the coach needs to provide the direction, then it’s up to the players to execute